andrzej-jedrzejewski/packer-puppet-ami-build/README.md

 Installation
 -----------

-Run Packer to build the AMI:
+Run script.sh to build the AMI and upload it to AWS:
 ```
-$ packer build quick-start.json
+$ ./script.sh varaibles.json
 ```